All planning checklists

 Are there good options for luxury afternoon tea in Oxford?

-Absolutely.
-For a luxurious afternoon tea in a historic setting, The Randolph Hotel by Graduate Hotels near the Ashmolean Museum or The Grand Cafe on High Street are excellent choices.
-Alice's Shop near Christ Church also offers a charming, albeit less formal, Alice in Wonderland-themed tea.
-Always book well in advance, especially for larger groups, and mention any dietary requirements.
+The Randolph Hotel by Graduate Hotels near the Ashmolean and The Grand Cafe on High Street are our go-to picks for a proper spread.
+Alice's Shop near Christ Church is charming for a lighter Alice in Wonderland-themed tea - book any of them early and flag dietary needs when you reserve.

 Written by the Hen Hideaways team · Last updated March 2026